SimpleDataLabsInc/prophecy-docs/docs/concepts/project/project.md

 ## Project types

-When you create a project, you must choose a **Project Type**: Spark/Python, Spark/Scala, or SQL.
+When you create a project, you must choose a **project type**: Spark/Python, Spark/Scala, or SQL.
 Visually designed pipelines will generate code in the selected Project output language.

 ![Project language](../img/project_language.png)